hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_check_frame.md

-# IMPORTANT NOTE:  This example provides a structure and demonstrates
+# IMPORTANT NOTE:  This example provides a structure and demonStartes
 # pytest usage.
 The actual test cases need to be adapted
 # based on the Python code being tested.
 Since no Python code was
 # provided, these are placeholders.